 AEP Ohio delivers energy to your home and maintains power lines and equipment.
 Customers who select another company to supply their power through our lines may have different rates.
-See page three of your bill to learn about choosing who generates your power and visit www.energychoice.ohio.gov for energy providers andtheir rates.
+See page three of your bill to learn about choosing who generates your power and visit EnergyChoice.Ohio.gov for energy providers and their rates.

 Keep your payments consistent throughout the year with our Average Monthly Payment (AMP) plan.
 It balances out your bill by making minor adjustments each month, so you don’t experience extreme highs and lows.

-Your new smart meter can help you take control of your electric usage.
-Download our IT’S YOUR POWER app to:
+Your smart meter can help you take control of your electric usage.
+View your energy usage dashboard at AEPOhio.com/Account to:

-- See when your usage is higher than normal so you can make adjustments
+- Pinpoint when your usage is highest so you can make adjustments

 If you have questions about any of these options or are having trouble paying your bill, please contact our Customer Solutions Center at 1-800-672-2231.
 Visit AEPOhio.com/WinterBill for additional information and energy saving tips.